 – during fever a patient can tolerate high doses of antipyretics than a normal person.

-9) ACCUMULATION– the drugs which are slowly excreted may built up a sufficient high concentration in the body and produce toxic symptoms.
+9) ACCUMULATION– the drugs which are slowly excreted may build up a sufficiently high concentration in the body and produce toxic symptoms.

 – sometimes, a cumulative effect is desired in drugs like phenobarbitone in the treatment of epilepsy.

-10) ADDITIVE EFFECT– when the total pharmacological action of two or more drugs administered together is equivalent to sum of their individual pharmacological action, the phenomenon is called as an additive effect.
+10) ADDITIVE EFFECT– when the total pharmacological action of two or more drugs administered together is equivalent to the sum of their individual pharmacological action, the phenomenon is called an additive effect.